Georgia Department of Community Affairs

 - Ability to take initiative, and be a problem-solver

-Preference will be given to applicants who in addition to meeting the agency specific minimum qualifications possess at least one of the following:
+We will give preference to applicants who in addition to meeting the agency specific minimum qualifications possess at least one of the following:

 Salary & Benefits